 I pack lunches every day and cook dinner every night.
 I participate in childcare co-ops and and neighborhood associations.
 We drive used cars, wear hand-me-downs, and write down every penny we spend.
 Finding the crux between spending less and living well is an ever-evolving challenge, and I’m so glad you are along for the ride.

-Thank you for sharing this journey with me: please leave me a comment sometime.
-And don’t forget to sign up to get our once-weekly blog post delivered to your inbox.
+Thank you for sharing this journey with me.
+I hope you’ll leave me a comment sometime or sign up to get my posts by email — just once a month.